What is Qi Gong?

-How I use it
+How I use it.

 I began my study in New York City with Dr. Feng in the late 1980s.
-He had an extraordinarily joyful appearance and an established reputation as an amazing healer.
+He had an extraordinarily joyful appearance and an established reputation in the City as an amazing healer.
 His simple technique was easy to learn.
-He told me, “[there are] two kinds of qi: one sees, other kind heals.
+He told me that my clairvoyance needed to be supported by practicing qi gong.
+In his words “[there are] two kinds of qi: one sees, other kind heals.
 You need kind that heals.”
-After some years of study with Dr. Feng I met Master Chen, Hui X’ian who certified me to teach two forms: a long form, Soaring Crane and a short form, Essence Qi Gong.
-The Soaring Crane form was created by Master Zhao, Jin Xiang who has since left his body.
+I found that he was so right as clairvoyance relies on the third eye and spiritual forces.
+Qi Gong supports my clairvoyance.
+It accesses life energy and stores it in my lower body.
+After some years of study with Dr. Feng I met Master Chen, Hui X’ian.
+She came to Ireland for four years and taught us many forms.
+Hui X’ian certified me to teach two forms: a long form, Soaring Crane and a shorter form, Essence Qi Gong.
+The Soaring Crane form was created by Master Zhao, Jin Xiang.
+Hui X’ian was one of his senior students for eight years while she still lived in China.
+Master Zhao,has since left his body.

 I’m currently offering: